"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (33:44)

 Exactly.
-These types of rules can actually make money for your organization, or at least they can create value very directly.
+These types of rules can actually make money for your organization, or at least create value directly.

 Caleb (33:54)

 It was really cool to talk about all of those.
-Charted really takes the procure-to-pay process to a level that's much more automated within NetSuite.
+Charted really takes the procure-to-pay process to a much more automated level within NetSuite.
 And that's what I've loved about it.
-Even in some of the screenshots you shared, you could tell that it's fully embedded within NetSuite so that it just feels like you're working in NetSuite all day long and you're able to go through all your processes without navigating into a lot of systems.
+Even in some of the screenshots you shared, you could tell it's fully embedded within NetSuite, so it just feels like you're working in NetSuite all day long, and you're able to go through all your processes without navigating to a lot of systems.
 I love that.
 It's a really clean interface.
 It actually makes NetSuite more usable.

-I know the building blocks that you're using that I often use on customizations inside of NetSuite.
+I know the building blocks you're using, which I often use for customizations in NetSuite.
 And that's part of the beauty of NetSuite as a whole—you can use these building blocks to build custom applications and products to have them live within NetSuite and interact with that NetSuite data.
 It's a great way to do architecture.
 And I'm a big fan of what you all have created.
 So thanks for coming on the podcast.

-And I would love to have you on again to talk about some of those other automations that we haven't discussed and as the product continues to evolve for even more features.
+And I would love to have you on again to talk about some of the other automations we haven't discussed, and, as the product continues to evolve, about even more features.

 Lee (35:21)